 With the Chancellor allocating funds to build new homes in the Cambridge – Milton Keynes – Oxford corridor and earmarking £7bn for improved transport links between the areas, we think the town of Milton Keynes will be on many investor’s minds next year.
 The average house price in Milton Keynes is £276,713, compared to average property prices in Cambridge and Oxford, which sit at £488,398 and £507,529 respectively.

 Due to its strategic location, equidistant between important cities such as Birmingham, Oxford, London, Cambridge and Leicester it is ideal for professionals working in these areas who are looking for cheaper accommodation, especially once the transport links between the Cambridge – Milton Keynes – Oxford corridor are improved.
+So, Milton Keynes will be one of the best places to buy to let in 2018 and for years to come.

 The midlands city is home to the prestigious University of Nottingham, the legends of Robin Hood and it was even going to nominate itself for the 2023 European Capital of Culture.
 It is also flanked by some of the UK’s most beautiful countryside, including the Peak District, Sherwood Forest and the Vale of Belvoir.
 However, that is not all it has going for it!